GuidesPriority

 The deadline matters because camera notices often feel routine until the response path tightens and the options become narrower.

-Use a relevant camera-ticket hub to compare the notice with a live, indexable decision page before you act.
+Use a relevant camera-ticket page to compare the notice with a current decision page before you act.

-If the evidence, deadline, or ownership logic still looks unclear after that, the next move is usually official confirmation or a focused review, not more generic browsing.
+If the evidence, deadline, or ownership logic still looks unclear after that, the next move is usually official confirmation or a focused review, not more broad reading.

 Source check